Day 31:

 State of mind: F*** it.
 All of it.

-This is the first day, in 31 days and nights of chemo, when I just wasn’t going to bother to post; I'd had enough.
+when I just wasn’t going to bother to post; I'd had enough.
 But R suggested, rather firmly, that it might make me feel a bit better, so here we are again.

 The last few days have been terrible, with the chemo cycle at its height, and the Chemo Demons wreaking their worst, but it wasn’t the physical torment that finally broke me, or that fact that I am now so weak and overwhelmed by numbing fatigue that it is hard even to get up off the sofa and walk from one room into another.